Zuox99/Daily-Digest/README.md

-# dailydigest
+# Daily Digest App

-A new Flutter application with authentication and 3 tools: news reader, weather check and calculator.
+A new Flutter application with user authentication and 3 tools: news reader, weather check and calculator.

 ## Authentication
 ### Sign Up Page & Login Page